The Book We Own But Don’t Read

 The Answers Were Never Hidden

 The world is searching.
 It has always been searching.
 For meaning, for hope, for a coherent account of why things are the way they are and whether they could ever be different.
-Entire industries exist to answer these questions — self-help, therapy, spirituality, philosophy — each offering a fragment of light.
+Entire industries exist to answer these questions — self-help, therapy, spirituality, and philosophy – each offering a fragment of light.

-The book has been there all along.
+The Bible has been there all along.
 On our shelves.
 In hotel rooms.
-In libraries and churches and boxes in the attic.
-The answers we have been looking for, the explanations for why the world is in the state it is, and the blueprint for what it could yet become — all of it, waiting to be read.
+In libraries and churches and in boxes in the attic.
+The answers we have been looking for, the explanations for why the world is in the state it is, and the blueprint for what it could yet become—all of it, waiting to be read.
+Perhaps the most radical thing a person could do in this age of noise and confusion is to simply open it!